 In the UK, will trusts are commonly used in various situations, including:

-- Blended families where there’s a need to balance the financial security of a current spouse and children from a previous marriage.
+- Blended families where there’s a need to balance the financial security of a current spouse with the inheritance rights of children from a previous marriage.

-- Families with complex financial situations, such as multiple properties or business interests.
+- Families with complex financial situations, such as multiple properties, business interests, or assets held abroad.

-- Individuals concerned about the potential for family disputes over inheritance.
+- Individuals concerned about the potential for family disputes over inheritance — a will trust with clearly defined terms can reduce the scope for disagreement.

-For more detailed guidance on protecting your loved ones, you can visit MPEstate Planning, which offers expert advice on estate planning solutions.
+For more detailed guidance on protecting your loved ones, you can visit our guide to protecting your family, which offers practical advice on choosing the right estate planning solution.

 Limitations of a Will Trust